cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Finality

-*Finality* is the guarantee provided by a consensus algorithm that a particular block will not be reverted, subject to certain assumptions about the behaviour of the validator set.
-The IBC protocol requires finality.
+*Finality* is the quantifiable assurance provided by a consensus algorithm that a particular block will not be reverted, subject to certain assumptions about the behaviour of the validator set.
+The IBC protocol requires finality, although it need not be absolute (for example, a threshold finality gadget for a Nakamoto consensus algorithm will provide finality subject to economic assumptions about how miners behave).

 ### Commitment

 A cryptographic *commitment* is a way to cheaply verify membership of a key => value pair in a mapping, where the mapping can be committed to with a short witness string.

+### CommitmentProof

-An *vector commitment proof* refers to the proof structure which proves whether a particular key maps to a particular value in a committed-to set or not.
+A *commitment proof* refers to the proof structure which proves whether a particular key maps to a particular value in a committed-to set or not.

-### Handler
+### Handler Module

+The IBC *handler module* is the module within the state machine which implements [ICS 25](../spec/ics-025-handler-module), managing clients, connections, & channels, verifying proofs, and storing appropriate commitments for packets.

+### Relayer Module

-An IBC *handler* is the module or sub-component within the state machine responsible for implementing the IBC specification by "handling" datagrams, performing the appropriate checks, proof verifications, and/or storage alterations, and routing valid packets to other parts of the state machine, as defined by the application-layer semantics.
+The IBC *relayer module* is the module within the state machine which implements [ICS 26](../spec/ics-026-relayer-module), routing packets between the handler module and other modules on the host state machine which utilise the relayer module's external interface.

 ### Datagram

-A *datagram* is an opaque bytestring transmitted over some physical network, and handled by the top-level IBC handler implemented in the ledger's state machine.
+A *datagram* is an opaque bytestring transmitted over some physical network, and handled by the IBC relayer module implemented in the ledger's state machine.
 In some implementations, the datagram may be a field in a ledger-specific transaction or message data structure which also contains other information (e.g. a fee for spam prevention, nonce for replay prevention, type identifier to route to the IBC handler, etc.).
-All IBC sub-protocols (such as opening a connection, creating a channel, sending a packet) are defined in terms of sets of datagrams and protocols for handling them.
+All IBC sub-protocols (such as opening a connection, creating a channel, sending a packet) are defined in terms of sets of datagrams and protocols for handling them through the relayer module.

 ### Connection